snxgrants/flashburn/README.md

 ### JavaScript

-You can import the contract address from `@snx-flash-tool/contracts/constants` and the Typechain contract interfaces from `@snx-flash-tool/contracts/types`:
+You can import the contract addresses from `@snx-flash-tool/contracts/constants` and the Typechain contract interfaces from `@snx-flash-tool/contracts/types`:

 ```typescript
 import { addresses } from "@snx-flash-tool/contracts/constants";